 • Rob’s Rod Shop was featured in the April-May 2013 issue of Cruising Magazine.

 Rob McCall is a life long Mopar guy.
 His first car ride was in his parents ’71 Dodge Demon shortly after he was born.

 In 1998 he teamed up with author Frank Adkins to do the illustrations for the 1999 publication "The Hot Rodders Do-It-Yourself Guide to: Chrysler Performance Upgrades" published by CarTech books as part of their S-A Design Series.
 In 2000 he teamed up with Frank again to do the illustrations for the 2001 "How To Build High Performance Chrysler Engines."
 Please see the Tech section of this website for details.

-Rob and Erin are active members in the Delaware Valley Mopar Association, having been members since 1995.
-Rob has held several officer positions within the club, and has been president since 2002.
+Rob is an active member in the Delaware Valley Mopar Association, having been a member since 1995.
+Rob has held several officer positions within the club.

 Rob is a member of the East Coast Timing Association, last competing in 2007.
 Rob is active in the Grassroots Motorsports Magazine forums, and has assisted Team PACC (the Nelson family) with two of their Grassroots Motorsports $20 Challenge cars.

 Rob’s ’68 Barracuda was selected as the Internet Hot Rod of the Month for Grassroots Motorsports 25th Anniversary Issue, December 2009.

 Copyright © 2019 - All Rights Reserved.